logigearcorp/docs.testarchitect.com/content/administration-guide/users-and-passwords/user-administration/editing-a-user-s-profile/_index.md

 2. From the Users panel, select a user account which is to have its information modified.

-    **Restriction:** You are not allowed to modify the administrator user name's data, since it is a super administrator and a built-in account in TestArchitect.
+{{<restriction>}} You are not allowed to modify the administrator user name's data, since it is a super administrator and a built-in account in TestArchitect.

 3. Select the **Profile** tab.